 Iain holds a BComm (Honours) from the University of Manitoba and received his ICD.D designation from the Rotman School of Management at the University of Toronto, where he was elected class valedictorian.

-Andrew Booth is the Chief Commercial Officer of STEMCELL Technologies, having previously held the position of Chief Financial Officer.
+Andrew Booth is the Chief Financial Officer at AbCellera Biologics.
+Prior to joining AbCellera, Andrew was at STEMCELL Technologies for 10 years holding roles as the Vice President of Instrumentation, the Chief Financial Officer and the Chief Commercial Officer.
 Prior to joining STEMCELL, Andrew spent 7 years at General Electric in Koln, Paris, New York, Florence and London in a variety of positions and ending in roles leading Business Development for GE Healthcare’s Europe, Middle East, & Africa business and GE Healthcare’s global Life Sciences business.
 Andrew is also a graduate of GE’s corporate Experienced Commercial Leadership Program.
 Andrew completed his Master of Business Administration at, INSEAD in France and completed his BASc in Engineering Physics with honours at the University of British Columbia in 1998.
 Immediately following graduation as an engineer, Andrew worked for Creo Technologies in Vancouver in product design, product management and business development.
 In 1996 Andrew co-founded Zaber Technologies in Vancouver which produces and sells micro positioning equipment globally.
 Andrew is a Director on the Boards of the BC Tech Association and the Nation Board of Canadian Manufacturers and Exporters.
 He is also a Director on the Board of Precision Nanosystems and AbCellera, and is a frequent volunteer and mentor of the BC New Ventures Business Plan Competition.
 In 2012, Andrew was named to Business In Vancouver’s Top Forty under 40 list.

 Managing Director, Head of Capital Markets - BC, CIBC World Markets